ydahal1/ydahal1/jokes.md

-Why was the robot angry?
-Because someone kept pressing his buttons!
+How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'

 [
-Fri Feb 21 00:25:07 UTC 2025
+Sat Feb 22 00:23:47 UTC 2025
  ]